Perfect Roast Potatoes

 I find that 8 oz (225 g) per person is enough – yielding three each and a few extras for inevitable second helpings!
 I like Desirée best of all.

-Watch how to make Perfect Roast Potatoes in our Cookery School video, just click the recipe image to play.
+The Delia Online Cookery School: You can watch how to make Perfect Roast Potatoes in our video, just click the image to play.

 This recipe is from Delia's Winter Collection.
 Serves 4.
 Scroll down to Ask Lindsey to see questions she has answered on this recipe